[vc_row][vc_column][vc_column_text]

 The history of the Neopolitan pizza

 Did you know that bread originates from North Africa?
-To be precise from Mesopotamia, which started at Turkey and Lebanon, included parts of Iran, Iraq, Syria ending in Kuwait.
+To be precise Mesopotamia, which started in Turkey and Lebanon, included parts of Iran, Iraq, and Syria ending in Kuwait.
 This flatbread was called Naan.
-Over the years this bread spread to Asia and Sicily, Sardinia and Greece.
-It became popular in Italy too, and the locals gave it their twist by adding delicious toppings.
-The focaccia was mostly popular north of Rome, in Southern Italy the galette style bread, known as poor people food was popular street food.
+Over the years, this bread spread to Asia, Sicily, Sardinia and Greece.
+It became popular in Italy, too, and the locals gave it their twist by adding delicious toppings.
+The focaccia was mostly popular north of Rome; in Southern Italy, the galette style bread, known as poor people’s food, was popular street food.
 Initially, they used oil on this bread, but tomatoes became popular after the introduction by the Europeans.

 Why is Neapolitan pizza so special?